Ronnie Schneider: Later life and career

-In 1998 Schneider completed negotiations for one of his musicians to perform on the soundtrack of The Thin Red Line, a film starring John Travolta and Sean Penn.
+In 1998, Schneider completed negotiations for one of his musicians to perform on the soundtrack of The Thin Red Line, a film starring John Travolta and Sean Penn.

-Through 1999 Schneider built the website for Yearsyounger Homeopathic Products.
-He also performed consulting services concerning Y2K for The Arlington Institute, a think tank representing the US government in Arlington, VA as well as consulting services for Oasis TV, and Treat Entertainment/Anderson Publishing (Wal-Mart affiliate).
+Through 1999, Schneider built the website for Yearsyounger Homeopathic Products.
+He also performed consulting services concerning Y2K for The Arlington Institute, a think tank representing the US government in Arlington County, Virginia as well as consulting services for Oasis TV, and Treat Entertainment/Anderson Publishing (Wal-Mart affiliate).

-2000 - Controller for Pentagon, Inc., the Internet presence for Virgin Mega Stores.
+2000 - Comptroller executive for Pentagon, Inc., the Internet presence for Virgin Megastores.